 Fantasy Basketball Tips

-These tips should give you an basic idea of some things you should think about when picking your daily fantasy team.
+These tips should give you an basic idea of some things you should think about when picking your Sorare: NBA fantasy team.
 Just keep these tips in mind when you are starting out and eventually you will develop your own personal strategy for selecting a winning team.